nghiale0811/data_streaming_pipeline/README.md

-# Data streaming pipeline with Kafka, Spark, and Hudi
+# Data streaming pipeline with Kafka, Spark, Zookeeper, and Hudi

 ## Steps